(Update April 3rd, 2026)

 What’s the best way to travel between Athens and the islands?

-The best way to travel between Greek islands is by ferry or domestic flights.
+The best way to travel between the Greek islands is by ferry or domestic flight.
 Ferries are frequent, especially in summer, and offer scenic views.
 For quicker travel, flights connect major islands like Crete, Santorini, and Rhodes to Athens and each other.

-How do I travel to Santorini from Athens?
+How do I travel from Athens to Santorini?

-To travel from Athens to Santorini, you can take a ferry or a flight.
-Flights are faster, taking about 45 minutes, while ferries, ranging from high-speed to regular, take between 5-8 hours.
+You can take a ferry or a flight to travel from Athens to Santorini.
+Flights are faster, taking about 45 minutes, while ferries, ranging from high-speed to regular, take between 5 and 8 hours.
 Both options offer beautiful views of the Aegean.

 What should I pack?